ijzer/cwbot-ndy/doc/readme.txt

 	users, set it with a permission setting of *.
 	(No options)

-cwbot.modules.general.ShutdownModule - This module catches messages from
-	KoL about rollover, and shuts down the bot when rollover gets close.
-	(The bot will attempt to log on after the number of seconds specified in login.ini, and every minute thereafter, until it comes back online.)
-	If a ShutdownModule is not loaded, the bot will just stay online until rollover, and 	then crash.
-This isn't terrible, and the bot will come back online, but it's much messier and some persistent state may be lost.
-	Don't set shutdown_time to more time than specified in login.ini, or the bot may come online right before rollover and then crash.
-You should only load one of these.
-	Options: shutdown_time: amount of time, in MINUTES, before rollover that the bot should shut down (3)

 cwbot.modules.general.StateModule - A maintenance module for inspecting
 	persistent state of other modules.
 It's recommended that this module be protected by permissions, as it can be a bit spammy.